Tutadit/jmj-frontend/README.md

-# Juan Mo' Journals Developing Guide
+# Juan Mo' Journals Frontend Developing Guide

+> Note: First follow the guide to setting up the backend.
+From there use the ubuntu terminal from your windows machine to start this frontend

 ## Structure